amyvanwell/gazerCode/data.md

 {time: 574, x: 731, y: 351},
 {time: 656, x: 939, y: 329}
 ]
 ```

 ## Analysis

-Code is currently being developed for release that will allow easy analysis of Gazer data for fixations and saccades.
+Code is currently being developed for open release that will allow easy analysis of Gazer data for fixations and saccades.
 The analysis will be written in Python.

 ### Sample Analysis

-Data from 42 participants participating in multiple blocks of the exogeneous fixation task generates the following data:
+Data from 42 participants participating in multiple blocks of the single dot fixation task generates the following data:

 ![raw_group](https://user-images.githubusercontent.com/45886402/134231200-256b5d30-2c2b-482f-b3b8-29ed0781700b.jpeg)